Laser hair removal

-I am an Incoming international student and I would like to keep doing some laser hair removal sessions.
+I am an incoming international student and I would like to keep doing some laser hair removal sessions.
 I know laser hair removal has become really a "fashion" and I would like to go somewhere safe, since I am concerned with my skin.
-I do not know the city, and I would like to know if there is any place that can be safe to do this.Thank you.
+I do not know the city, and I would like to know if there is any place that can be safe to do this.

-When you can’t begin your search for a laser hair removal place on the recommendation of a friend, family member, or trusted practitioner, consider the following while looking for a new laser hair removal specialist in a new city:
+When you can’t begin your search for a laser hair removal place on the recommendation of a friend, family member, or trusted practitioner, consider the following while looking for a laser hair removal specialist in a new city:

 - Verify credentials.
 Sources agree, including the American Academy of Dermatology, that seeking out a board-certified dermatologist who provides this service is recommended.
 Utilizing the services of a trained and licensed professional will ensure that they are able to answer any questions you have and handle any potential complications or side effects.
 In any case, check for continuing education, professional organization memberships, and other certifications to see if they have gone above and beyond with their training.

 - Go in for a consultation first.
 Many practitioners provide free consultations to help you determine their experience.
 You can discuss how well suited you are to laser hair removal treatment, the possible risks, and expected outcomes.
 Ask how long the practitioner has been performing laser hair removal and how many procedures they have done.
 You could also ask to see pictures of their work.

 - Evaluate the space.
 By inspecting the procedure space, it gives you a chance to evaluate cleanliness, professionalism, and comfort.

 - Get feedback by reading reviews on rating web sites.

 - Consider cost.
 Multiple treatments are required to achieve permanent hair growth reduction.
 Since laser hair removal can be costly (and may not be covered under your health insurance), be wary of any special low-cost deals — such services may be performed by people who have little or no formal training.
 Don’t risk a botched session that could result in a high-cost fix.